 In Fall 2017 we welcomed triple Grammy and Tony award winning jazz icon and actress, Dee Dee Bridgewater, and three-time Grammy winner, composer, drummer, producer Terri Lyne Carrington to serve as co-artistic directors.
-This stellar artistic team brings strong leadership to all our programs, and they curated a phenomenal 2018-2019 season.
+Following the completion of that groundbreaking term Dee Dee went on to pursue her many endeavors.

 And … in 2019 Ms. Carrington took over the reins as sole Artistic Director.
 Under her visionary leadership for all our programs, The Carr Center has thrived even in the face of a global pandemic, and it is well positioned to continue it’s mission for the next 30 years.

 As a multi-disciplinary institution, The Carr Center’s work extends beyond performance, presentation and exhibition of African-American arts.
 We are equally focused on the creation of new work and on building the next generation of artists and audiences.